garychou/postindustrial/docs/teach-the-1k/how-we-teach.md

 We’ll also get involved and help signal boost:

-1. We’ll back each project for $1.

-    1. This helps alert our networks without directly affecting the outcome.
+1. **We’ll back each project for $1.** This helps alert our networks without directly affecting the outcome.

-2. We’ll tweet & retweet
+2. **We’ll tweet & retweet throughout the campaign.**

 [[ Ladder of Certainty picture ]]